 All immigrant visa applicants should have their vaccination records available for the panel physician's review at the time of the immigrant medical examination.
 If you do not have a vaccination record, the panel physician will work with you to determine which vaccinations you may need, to meet the requirement.

-The panel physicians will give the medical examination report directly to you for you to take to the Consular Section on the day of your visa interview.
+The panel physician will give the medical examination report directly to you for you to take to the Consular Section on the day of your visa interview.

-The following is the Panel Physicians contact information:
+The following is the Panel Physician contact information:

 - Dr. Walter Passalacqua